-I (Grant) used to say this was my favorite bike of all time, but right now it’s tied with a few others.
+I (Grant) used to say this was my favorite bike of all time, but right now it’s tied with a few others--the new Atlantis being the most obvious.
 I don’t think a better-riding bike is possible.
 I know I can't design one.

 Minimum PBH by size: